 GaN devices have very low output capacitance and

-switch quickly with a high dv/dt, yielding very low switching loss.
+switch quickly with a high dv/dt, yielding very low switching losses.
 To

-preserve this low switching loss, additional capacitance added to the output node
+preserve this low switching losses, additional capacitance added to the output node

 must be minimized.
 The PCB capacitance at the switch node can be minimized by